LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/facebook-messenger.md

 ![](/img/facebook-messenger-3.png)

 {: .notice}
-**Note:** To route visitors from your campaign to a specific skill, please contact your LivePerson representative.
+**Note:** You can route visitors from your campaign to a maximum of 1 skill.
+To set up routing for your campaign to a specific skill, please contact your LivePerson representative with your Facebook page ID and the skill you would like it routed to.

 ## Enable Facebook Handover Protocol for human/bot tango